Tietgen-ITU/thesis/README.md

 # Thesis 🏆

-This project constitutes the Master's thesis of Emil (@emiloh) and Arne (@arnenator) at the IT University of Copenhagen.
+This project is the Master's thesis of Emil (@emiloh) and Andreas (@arnenator) at the IT University of Copenhagen.
 The objective of this research is to evaluate the impact of an NVMe SSD with Flexible Data Placement when implemented in a Database System.
 Specifically, the focus is on analyzing Write Amplification (WA).

 ## Building nvmefs 🛠️